Carbon-CAP Final Report

 Policies for Climate Friendly Innovation and Investment in Materials

-The international trade system – the World Trade Organization (WTO) as well as regional and bilateral trade agreements – has often been criticised from a climate policy perspective, with trade rules perceived by some as a barrier to stronger climate ambition.
+The international trade system , including the World Trade Organization (WTO) as well as regional and bilateral trade agreements, has often been criticised from a climate policy perspective.
+Trade rules are often perceived by some as a barrier to stronger climate ambition.

-Looming conflicts between the climate regime and the trade system have so far been the main focus of analysts and policy-makers.
-This potential becomes even more relevant with the bottom-up system emerging under the Paris Agreement: each country is determining its own national contribution to global climate protection and this could lead to uneven implementation and potential trade related issues.
+Looming conflicts between the climate regime and the trade system have been the focus for many analysts and policy-makers.
+With the the bottom-up system now emerging under the Paris Agreement, each country is determining its own national contribution to global climate protection.
+This could lead to uneven implementation and potential trade related issues.